Executive Remuneration Management policy

-3.3 Remuneration arrangements that were endorsed under the interim policy, will remain grandfathered provided future pay increases are consistent with Government policy as set out in the Workplace Bargaining Policy.
+3.3 Remuneration arrangements that were endorsed under the interim policy, will remain grandfathered provided future pay increases are consistent with Government policy as set out in the Public Sector Interim Workplace Arrangements 2022.
 Should there be a substantial change in the individual's role, for any reason, their remuneration should be reconsidered under this policy.

 4. Key considerations and conditions

 4.1 It is anticipated that, other than in exceptional circumstances, the remuneration of any SES or non‑SES employees will not exceed the notional amount prescribed in this policy.